 1. Let's define the phrase meta learning as the process of learning how to learn.
-This includes an explicit focus on helping you describe, reflect on, and improve your own learning and learning processes.
+This includes an explicit focus on developing vocabulary to describe, reflect on, and improve one's own learning and learning processes.
 What kinds of meta learning did you do because of your involvement in this course?